Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 In an ideal world, all workspaces would inspire workers, allowing them to feel creative.
 One of the advantages of working from home is the ability to have more control over the surroundings, making it an inspiring, creative workspace.

-Decorating the space in favorite colors; adding photos of loved ones, favorite vacations, or hobbies; incorporating a vision board; or keeping a brainstorming journal at the ready are some ways to make the environment one where there is room for creativity and inspiration.
+Decorating the space in your favorite colors; adding photos of loved ones, favorite vacations, or hobbies; incorporating a vision board; or keeping a brainstorming journal at the ready are some ways to make the environment one where there is room for creativity and inspiration.

 9. Adding a Standing Desk

 In your home office, you make the rules.
-If you don’t want to sit for eight hours a day—who can blame you?—using a standing desk or adding a standing desk converter is a good way to incorporate some movement into the workday.
+If you don’t want to sit for eight hours a day — who can blame you? — using a standing desk or adding a standing desk converter is a good way to incorporate some movement into the workday.

 10. A Room with a View